feather-framework/feather-openapi-spec-vapor/README.md

-# Feather OpenAPI Spec Vapor
+# Feather Spec Vapor

-The `FeatherOpenAPISpecVapor` library provides a Vapor runtime for the Feather OpenAPI Spec tool.
+The `FeatherSpecVapor` library provides a Vapor runtime for the Feather Spec tool.

 ## Getting started